LithiumBit/ios-pool-monitor/README.md

 Using Pool Monitor you can get all the details regarding your TurtleCoin mining like hashrate, payments, and more.

 Features:
 * Easy.
-Just add your wallet address and, voil‡, you'll have all of the details.
+Just add your wallet address and, voil√†, you'll have all of the details.
 * Reliable.
 Pool Monitor doesn't collect or save any data on your device.
 * Safe.
 All APIs used are safe and verified by multiple developers and miners.
 * Open source.
 Pool Monitor is free and open source, enabling anyone to verify its security by auditing the code.